taw00/dashcore-rpm/documentation/README.md

 Sounds easy, right?
 Well, on the whole, it is not complicated, just "tricky".
 Maybe "twitchy" is the right term.

+## A note about Testnet versus Mainnet

+There are two Dash networks.
+Two blockchains, separate sets of miners, wallets, nodes, and masternodes.
+Testnet exists to as a proving grounds for new code and new ideas.
+You too can use it to get familiar with Dash and how all these pieces fit together.
+It uses freely available testnet Dash (tDash) which can be acquired [here](https://test.explorer.dash.org).
+Mainnet is the network that secures, mines, and transacts real Dash of real value.

+You can actually switch freely between Mainnet and Testnet.
+It's almost like a shadow network.
+Always there... just beyond our ability to see clearly... ;)

+There are a number of places where you tell all the various Dash Core executables that you are operating on the testnet or not.

+`dash.conf` - for `dashd`, `dash-qt`, and tools like `dash.cli`

+* `testnet=1` or `testnet=0` &mdash; Default is usually `testnet=0` for stable releases.

+Data directory: Usually either `/var/lib/dashcore` or `$HOME/.dashcore`

+* If `testnet=1`, your data-directory becomes your data-directory/testnet3
+* `dash.conf` is independent of this, even if you choose to store it in your data-directory.

+`sentinel.conf`

+* `network=testnet` or `network=mainnet` &mdash; Leave this commented out and allow `dash.conf` to determine Sentinel's operating posture.

 # Good luck!

 Got a dash of feedback? *...har har...* Send it my way <t0dd@protonmail.com>